×

 Research, development & innovation

-Innovations play a key role in aligning Evonik systematically with sustainability and profitable growth.
-In this way, we are also helping our customers to achieve their own climate protection, circularity, and biodiversity objectives.
+Developing sustainable innovations is vital for our focus on profitable growth.
+In this way, we help our customers achieve their own climate protection, circularity, and biodiversity targets.
 Examples of our innovative contribution to a sustainable transformation are our membrane technologies and our lipid nanoparticles for modern mRNA vaccines.
+Sustainability is an elementary component of our innovation portfolio.
+Our aim is to steadily improve both our handprint and our footprint.
+Our innovative capability enables us to open up opportunities in new, future-oriented businesses in six innovation growth fields:

-• Sustainable Nutrition: establishing new products and services for sustainable nutrition of livestock and people.
+• Sustainable Nutrition: establishing new products and services for sustainable nutrition of livestock and people

-• Healthcare Solutions: developing new materials for implants, as components of cell culture media, and for custom-tailored, innovative drug formulations.
+• Healthcare Solutions: developing new materials for implants, as components of cell culture media, and for custom-tailored, innovative drug formulations

-• Advanced Food Ingredients: creating a portfolio of health-enhancing substances and nutritional supplements as a contribution to healthy nutrition.
+• Advanced Food Ingredients: creating a portfolio of healthenhancing substances and nutritional supplements as a contribution to healthy nutrition

-• Membranes: extending SEPURAN® technology for efficient gas separation to further applications.
+• Membranes: extending SEPURAN® technology for efficient gas separation to further applications

-• Cosmetic Solutions: developing further products based on natural sources for cosmetics and sensorially optimized formulations for skincare products.
+• Cosmetic Solutions: developing further products based on natural sources for cosmetics and sensorially optimized formulations for skincare products

-• Additive Manufacturing: developing products and technologies for additive manufacturing.
+• Additive Manufacturing: developing products and technologies for additive manufacturing

 Creavis serves the Evonik Group as an innovation driver for resource-saving solutions with a perspective that goes beyond 2025.
-In this role, it develops transformative innovations beyond the product and market focus of the operational units.
+In this role, it develops transformative innovations that go beyond the product and market focus of the operational units.
 Creavis bundles its activities in three incubation clusters:

 • The Defossilation cluster helps industries become less dependent on fossil raw materials by developing high-growth solutions that make a contribution to the transition to a circular, climate-neutral economy.

-• The Life Sciences cluster focuses on novel concepts for resource-saving and sustainable food production for the world’s continuously growing population.
+• The Life Sciences cluster focuses on novel concepts for resource-efficient and sustainable food production for the world’s continuously growing population.
 Another focal area is preventing and curing diseases, especially as many people are living to an advanced age.

-Our venture capital activities facilitate early insight into innovative technologies and business models.
-By collaborating with start-ups around the world, Evonik gains faster access to attractive future technologies and markets.
-The Evonik Group has made more than 50 investments since the establishment of Evonik Venture Capital in 2021.
-In May 2022, we set up a new Sustainability Tech Fund with a total investment volume of €150 million.
+Our venture capital activities give Evonik an early insight into innovative technologies and business models.
+By collaborating with start-ups and technology funds around the world, Evonik gains more rapid access to attractive future technologies and markets.

 Global research network